Skyshader77/Lacryma-Hydra/chapter18-5.typ

 _I am sorry Phoenix Wing,_ thought Serena.

+Her wings flapped with the vigor of a cancerous patient.
+Every imperial mile she traversed felt as if her entire body had done a marathon.
+Every breath was a wheeze.

 In her arms was cradled Nix who was now a calcined husk of her former self.
 It was too soon for her to face Alexander.
 Serena should have ended his life when she had the chance.
 She had seen first hand how his devotion and admiration